Brighter Horizon Scholar

-Aisha is a junior at Jules E. Mastbaum and plans to pursue a career in nursing.
+Aisha is a senior at Jules E. Mastbaum and plans to pursue a career in nursing.

 “The opportunity to be able to attend college is amazing.
 College sets you up not only for the next four years but for the rest of your life.
 It’s the place where I will be able to find myself and ensure my future success.”

-Vonyeh is a junior at Burlington High School in Burlington, New Jersey.
+Vonyeh is a senior at Burlington High School in Burlington, New Jersey.
 She plans to major in Business.

 Jaymaba will graduate from The Philadelphia High For Girls in 2021.
 She is involved in many programs that grow from her passion and interest in STEM, healthcare, and higher education.
 Jaymaba is the Co-founder of College and Career Readiness at her school and participates in the Girls’ One Diaspora internship.
 She plans to pursue a career as a physician, along with venturing into Public Health.

 “To be in the Brighter Horizon program means an opportunity to make my dreams a reality.
 Navigating the college application process on my own proved to be quite daunting.
 Knowing that I have people who will help me thrive makes me feel like success is just over the horizon.”